kreier/jetson_nano_overclock/README.md

 ## Instructions to compile

+1. Clone repository with `git clone https://github.com/kreier/jetson_nano_overclock`
+2. `cd jetson_nano_overclock
-1. execute `bash nvbuild.sh`
+3. execute `bash nvbuild.sh`
-2. in kernel/kernel-4.9 execute `make && make install`
+4. in kernel/kernel-4.9 execute `make && make install`
-3. in `./kernel/kernel-4.9/arch/arm64/boot` you find the Image file you need to copy (probably with sudo) to `/boot/Image`, you can copy your existing one to another location beforehands so you have a backup to restore to
+5. in `./kernel/kernel-4.9/arch/arm64/boot` you find the Image file you need to copy (probably with sudo) to `/boot/Image`, you can copy your existing one to another location beforehands so you have a backup to restore to
-4. restart the nano
+6. restart the nano

+## Check status of CPU

+- `jtop`
+- `sudo jetson_clocks --show`

 ## Source